Jump to the answer for your internet speed question:

 You can use the test when you’re on Wi-Fi to see how fast your Wi-Fi signal is, but you’ll probably find your download speed is much slower on Wi-Fi than it would be with an Ethernet connection.

-Is 20 Mbps a good download speed?
+What is a good download and upload speed?

 The broadband standard is 25 Mbps download, 3 Mbps upload—so 20 Mbps is a bit slower than the current standard for an average-performing internet speed.
 It’s not great for supporting multiple internet users, especially if you enjoy streaming TV at the same time.

-But if you’re the only one using your internet service, you use an Ethernet cable, and you don’t mind a bit of buffering from time to time, then 20 Mbps will probably be fast enough to support most of your online needs.
+But if you’re the only one using your internet service, you use an Ethernet cable, and you don’t mind a bit of buffering from time to time, then 50 Mbps will probably be fast enough to support most of your online needs.

 You’ll find 100 Mbps supports most homes’ internet needs well, even if you have multiple users and some smart devices.
 You’ll still get fast speeds on a Wi-Fi connection with most routers, and your Switch or PS4 should download games quickly.